trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

     0 ROTSTEP 0 0 0 ABS
     0 //Step 3--don't rotate last step
     0 STEP
-    0 !LPUB INSERT MODEL
+    0 LPUB INSERT MODEL
-    0 !LPUB INSERT PAGE
+    0 LPUB INSERT PAGE
     0 STEP
-    0 !LPUB INSERT COVER_PAGE BACK
+    0 LPUB INSERT COVER_PAGE BACK
 Issue #26

 Fix: Only first occurrence of callout alloc modified.
-When using the context menu to "Display Callout as Columns", the meta - command 0 !LPUB CALLOUT ALLOC HORIZONTAL is only added (or modified if already existing) to the first occurrence of CALLOUT when multiple Callouts are present in the page/model.
+When using the context menu to "Display Callout as Columns", the meta - command 0 LPUB CALLOUT ALLOC HORIZONTAL is only added (or modified if already existing) to the first occurrence of CALLOUT when multiple Callouts are present in the page/model.
 The same behaviour applies to "Display Callout as Rows".
 This behaviour has is now corrected.
 Note that the last Callout display allocation affects all subsequent Callouts in the model file.
 If you wish to change the display allocation, you must add a meta command (using the context menu or manually) to enable the new display.
 Issue #25

 Fix: Dragging a single-step page's assembly.
 When dragging a single-step page's CSI [Assembly], the image does not remain where positioned when the mouse is released, instead it is adjusted further by the application.
 This is an old behaviour from LPUB 4.